-Rather than being a target of direct investment, special purpose entities (SPEs) channel funds (the direction and size of which are controlled by their parent companies).
+Rather than being a target of direct investment, special purpose entities Special purpose (SPEs) channel funds (the direction and size of which are controlled by their entities (SPEs) parent companies).
 Nevertheless, their activity is, by definition, included in FDI statistics.
-Net flows on various financial instruments are close to zero.
+Net flows of the various financial instruments are close to zero.
 The most significant amounts are recorded in Hungary, while some data are available for Poland as well.
 For analytical reasons, the Hungarian National Bank (MNB) continues to publish balance of payments and international investment statistics both with and without SPEs (see www.mnb.hu for details).
 For both Hungary and Poland the wiiw FDI Report contains data on FDI without SPEs in Tables I/1-9 and provides the data including SPEs in footnotes.
-In all other tables for Poland, data for which the breakdowns by components, activity, etc. are available, include SPEs.
-Other countries do not distinguish SPEs in their statistical surveys, which may thus include some SPEs.
+In all other tables for Poland, data for the breakdown by components, activity, etc. include SPEs.
+Other countries do not distinguish SPEs in their statistical surveys.